 Needle Breast Biopsy

 Imaging techniques play an important role in helping doctors perform breast biopsies, especially of abnormal areas that cannot be felt but can be seen on a mammogram or with ultrasound.
-A needle breast biopsy is performed to remove suspicious tissue through a hollow needle.
+A needle breast biopsy is performed using imaging as a guide to remove suspicious tissue through a hollow needle.
 Following local anesthesia, the biopsy needle is then inserted into the breast and tissue samples are obtained.
 These are sent to the pathologist for microscopic examination.

-Stereotactic Breast Biopsy One type of needle biopsy, the stereotactic-guided biopsy, involves the precise location of the abnormal area in three dimensions using digital mammography.
+Stereotactic Breast Biopsy The stereotactic-guided biopsy involves finding the precise location of the abnormal area in three dimensions using digital mammography.
 “Stereotactic” refers to the use of a computer and scanning devices to create three-dimensional images.
-This type of biopsy is done at the Fayetteville location only.
+Biopsy procedures are primarily done in the Fayetteville and Bentonville locations.

 Ultrasound-Guided Biopsy Solid breast masses may undergo biopsy (tissue sampling) using ultrasound guided needle biopsy.
 The procedure uses ultrasound as a guide for the radiologist to obtain small samples of suspicious breast tissue.
-Fluid-filled cysts may also be drained using ultrasound guidance.
-The area is anesthetized and a small needle is inserted in the cyst to withdraw the fluid.
+Fluid-filled cysts may also be drained using ultrasound guidance using a small needle to withdraw the fluid.

-The Breast Center (Fayetteville location) has been awarded a three-year term of accreditation in stereotactic and ultrasound breast biopsy as the result of a recent review by the American College of Radiology (ACR).
-The ACR gold seal of accreditation represents the highest level of image quality and patient safety.
+The Breast Center has been awarded accreditation in stereotactic, ultrasound, and MRI breast biopsy as the result of a recent review by the American College of Radiology (ACR).
+The ACR gold accreditation seal represents the highest image quality and patient safety.
 It is awarded only to facilities meeting ACR Practice Guidelines and Technical Standards after a peer-review evaluation by board-certified physicians and medical physicists who are experts in the field.
 Image quality, personnel qualifications, adequacy of facility equipment, quality control procedures, and quality assurance programs are assessed.